 - Gently melt the butter in a saucepan, or in a bowl in a microwave.

-- Mix in the oats, light brown sugar, sunflower seeds, cinnamon and orange juice.
+- Mix in the oats, light brown sugar, sunflower seeds, cinnamon and orange juice to the melted butter.

 - Stir until everything is well combined.

 - Spoon half of the oat mixture into the tin, pressing it down well with the back of a spoon.

 - Spread the date puree over the base and crumble the remaining oat mixture over the top.